[Opinion] Fighting for young people's social future

 City authorities play a crucial role in fighting poverty and social exclusion, and combine this with knowledge of the local context.
 It is only through working together with the meaningful participation of cities that the principles of the social pillar can be made enforceable so that they will bring tangible results to people's lives and help build a better future for today's youth.

-Andreas Schoenstroem is deputy mayor of Malmoe, Sweden and vice chair of Eurocities Social Affairs Forum
+Andreas Schoenstroem is deputy mayor of Malmo, Sweden and vice chair of Eurocities Social Affairs Forum